-When required by the contract, the management control systems used by the contractor in planning and controlling the effort must meet the Criteria set forth in Attachment 1 to DOE Order 2250.1 and reiterated as part of the Criteria Checklist, provided in Attachment 2 to this Guide.
-These Criteria require the performance of certain basic planning and control functions and the existence of characteristics and capabilities normally inherent in sound management control systems.
-Under this approach, contractors' management control systems are required, in general, to provide for:
+When required by the contract, the management control systems used by the contractor in planning and controlling the effort must meet the CSCSC set forth in DOE Order 2250.1B.
+The CSCSC require the performance of certain basic planning and control functions and the existence of characteristics and capabilities normally inherent in sound management control systems.
+Under this approach, contractors' management control systems in general are required to:

-- o Dividing the effort into discrete pieces of assigned work within an agreed-upon Work Breakdown Structure; - o Assigning specific responsibility for the work within the organization structure; - o Scheduling the work using meaningful milestones to facilitate planning and the measurement of accomplishment;

-- o Providing realistic budgets for increments of scheduled work to establish the baseline for contract performance measurement; - o Measuring consistently the planned value of work accomplished (earned value); - o Controlling and accurately accumulating the costs related to planned progress of the work; - o Providing comparisons between the earned value and the cost of the actual resources applied, and the planned value of work scheduled; - o Developing reliable estimates of costs to complete the remaining in-scope work; - o Supporting an overall capability for analysis of available information so as to identify problem areas in time to take remedial actions; and - o Providing effective change control procedures to ensure baseline integrity.
+- o Divide the effort into discrete items of assigned work within an agreed upon work breakdown structure; - o Assign specific responsibility for the work within the organization structure; - o Schedule the work using meaningful milestones to facilitate planning and the measurement of accomplishment; - o Provide realistic budgets for increments of scheduled work to establish the baseline for contract performance measurement; - o Measure consistently the planned value of work accomplished (earned value); - o Control and accurately accumulate the costs related to planned progress of the work; - o Provide comparisons between the earned value and the cost of the actual resources applied, and the planned value of work scheduled; - o Develop reliable estimates of costs to complete the remaining in-scope work; - o Support an overall capability for analysis of available information in order to identify problem areas in time to take remedial actions; and - o Provide effective change control procedures to ensure baseline integrity.